RMerl/asuswrt-merlin/README-merlin.txt

              as the extension channel wasn't always accurately reported.
   - CHANGED: Reworked layout of SSH settings on System page.
+  - CHNAGED: Allow FQDN (hostname + domain) rather than just hostnames on the WAN page (some ISPs require that)
   - REMOVED: IPSEC support removed from ARM devices, as it's not compatible with the new DPI kernel modules.
              The option remains available in the build